 All Abu Dhabi projects are master planned to meet the need.
 The following are the top 13 master planned Abu Dhabi projects.

 On 12 December 2012, HH Sheikh Khalifa bin Zayed Al Nahyan, the President of the UAE, in the presence of HH Sheikh Mohammed bin Rashid Al Maktoum the Vice president and Prime Minister of the UAE has inaugurated the Khalifa Port at Taweelah.
 The project consists of a port and an industrial zone Khalifa Industrial Zone Abu Dhabi (Kizad).
-Upon its completion the port will be the landmark and largest infrastructure project in the capital emirate.
-It will also be the first semi-automated port in the whole region of Middle East and North Africa.
-The whole development will spread over total area of 9.1 square kilometers, which include 2.7 square kilometers offshore area on an artificial island.
+Upon its completion, the port will be the landmark and largest infrastructure project in the capital emirate.
+It will also be the first semi-automated port in the whole region of the Middle East and North Africa.
+The whole development will spread over a total area of 9.1 square kilometers, which include 2.7 square kilometers offshore area on an artificial island.
 Abu Dhabi Ports Company is the main project developer whereas Abu Dhabi Terminals (ADT) will operate its terminals.
-The project will built up with initial capacity of more than 2.5 million containers and 12 million tons of general cargo every year.
+The project will be built up with an initial capacity of more than 2.5 million containers and 12 million tons of general cargo every year.
 The port has taken over all of Mina Zayed’s container traffic.
-This flagship project will strongly support capital emirate to fulfill its economic goals till 2030.
+This flagship project will strongly support capital emirate to fulfill its economic goals until 2030.